Data migration#

 scrut_util --migrate config

-2. Once the migration is complete, reinstall the current Scrutinizer package on the destination and restart the flow collection service
+2. Once the migration is complete, reinstall the package for the destination server’s current Scrutinizer version and restart the flow collection service:

 PKG=$(rpm -qa plixer-scrutinizer_pg\*)